rng-guy/NFSMWBartender/README.txt

 v1.6.00: Fixed incorrect labelling of roadblock vehicles joining the pursuit after spike-strip hits v1.6.01: Made terminology in README and .ini files files more consistent, and rephrased some parts

+v1.7.00: Fixed "Duration" VltEd parameter for Heavy / LeaderSupport when using the "ADVANCED" set